dendronhq/dendron-site/vault/pro.dendron.quickstart.md

 ## Concepts

-After you have read the first page, get acquainted with the concepts: [[pro.dendron.concepts]]
+After you have read the first page, get acquainted with the [concepts](pro.dendron.concepts.md).

-## Your First Note
+## Performing your first lookup

-- #todo
+Read about lookups and performing your first lookup [here](pro.dendron.topic.lookup.md).
+Follow the instructions from the lookup page for the rest of the tutorial.